KAYAK HUNTING IN ILLORSUIT

 A photo by Drever of a kayaker returning from hunting

 I was told that on September 14th Johan had seen a seal and Enoch two (one a Harp Seal) but they didn’t catch either.
 Nevertheless, we did occasionally have seal meat in the village.
-A few seal were caught by men who’d gone down the coast shark fishing.
-I’ve mentioned the Bearded Seal that Aaron caught that way.
+A few seal were also caught by men who’d gone down the coast shark fishing, like the Bearded Seal I’ve just mentioned.

-With such a shortage of seal meat that summer, I soon noticed that several of the villagers had taken to hunting sea birds and fishing to provide their families with something to eat.
+With such a shortage of seal meat that summer, several of the villagers had taken to hunting sea birds and fishing to provide their families with something to eat.
 So I began doing so too.
-Sometimes that would be in Peter’s family rowboat but more often I preferred to go out in my own kayak.
-And sure enough, just as Drever had told me to expect, the first time I returned with some birds I had shot, people leaned out of their windows to call out “piniatorssuaq!”
+Sometimes that would be with Peter in his family’s rowboat but more often I preferred to go out in my own kayak.
+And sure enough, just as Drever had told me to expect, the first time I returned with some birds I had shot, people leaned out of their windows to call out piniatorssuaq!
 That was kinda sweet as the word means “big hunter.”
 These were actually quite small scale hunts, usually in the evening, not far from shore and either inside the village bay or just around the corner.
 I often did it without but it worked best if you had some shark liver (which floats) to throw out on the water as “ground bait.”
 That soon brought some birds around to check out their prospects.

 One day a group of young people and I were preparing to go inland in search of ptarmigan.
 Hansi, who was himself going out in his kayak after sea birds, suggested that we do so too as he reckoned there’d be no ptarmigan that day.
 But we were intent on the ptarmigan idea and the four of us set off.
 Sakeus’ son Nicolet, Edvard Quist, Kattanguaq and I. By that time (it was September 28th) everything was snow covered and the ptarmigan were fully in their winter plumage, every single feather a vivid white, with only their tiny black beaks at all visible.
 Quite a change from the only half “winterized” ones Tobias and I had seen on Karrats Island just eleven days earlier.
 I clearly remember the almost eerie effect of looking down into a small dip in the terrain, hearing the low pitched chirping of the birds, and not being able to see a single one of them.
-Then as we got closer, suddenly a large flock of 30 or 40 birds would take flight, whirring off as one unit.
+Then as we got closer, suddenly a whole flock of 30 or 40 birds would take flight, whirring off as one unit.
 That was such an impressive sight.
 Even with careful shooting we ended up with only six between us all.
 Altogether we must have seen 150 to 200 birds.
-We ranged from just short of the valley where we went for the picnic the day before, to level with the Zeeb’s houses which meant we had to double back a mile or more to find a way down to the level of the village.

 Several Day Hunting Trips

-The highlight of the summer, however, was my going with three of the village hunters on a several day seal hunting trip, by kayak, to the traditional hunting camp at Umiamako.
-See the whole story in Chapter Nine “The Hunting Trip to Umiamako,” posted separately.
+The highlight of the summer, however, was my going with the three Nielsen brothers on a several day seal hunting trip travelling, with our kayaks on board, by inboard motor boat to the traditional hunting camp at Umiamako.
+See the whole story in Chapter Eight “The Hunting Trip to Umiamako.”

 Both Johan and Karli told me about similar several day hunting trips.
 Johan did not have an inboard motor boat but he did have a powerful outboard motor.
 He insisted it worked just as well for him (and was just as fast) as the two or three inboards other villagers had.
 He used it regularly and had recently got back from a six day trip on which they caught two seal.
 Anna, Kalasi and Sara had gone with him.
 They used a tent and all had gone well.

 By September 22nd, Karli Zeeb had invited me to go on another several day trip.
 We would use his inboard motor boat.
 I was keen to do so as there was at least a chance that we would catch another Harp Seal and I still needed a fourth skin for skinning my Greenland kayak.
-Unfortunately, I made the foolish decision of going to Uummannaq in hopes of repairing the movie camera, so his trip was over by the time I got back.
-But, by great good luck, I had been able to buy a fourth skin at Nuugaatsiaq on the way back from Uummannaq.
+Unfortunately, I made the foolish decision of going to Uummannaq in hopes of repairing the movie camera, and his trip was over by the time I got back.

 The shark fishing I’ve just mentioned was a constant and very important feature of village life.
 The liver and skin of these shark could be sold for a good price to the KGH store in the village.
 The white meat was cut into rectangular blocks, split down the middle, and hung up (on high racks out of the reach of the dogs) to sun dry and become the bulk of the dog food needed in the winter.